About Us

 Standard Application Process

-As required by the Evidence Act/CIPSEA 2018, a standard application process (SAP) to apply for access to confidential data assets was developed by the ICSP.
+As required by the Evidence Act/CIPSEA 2018, a standard application process (SAP) to apply for access to confidential data assets was created by OMB and the Federal statistical system.
 This SAP will continue to evolve over time to address issues and new or emerging needs, and will continue to require engagement from leaders across the Federal statistical system and the broader Federal data ecosystem.

 For more information, visit the SAP Program Management Office website.